UDC-GAC/jhwloc/README.md

 ### Prerequisites

-* Make sure you have Java Develpment Environment (JDK) version 1.7 or above
+* Make sure you have Java Develpment Kit (JDK) version 1.7 or above
   * JAVA_HOME environmental variable must be set accordingly

 * Make sure you have a working Apache Maven distribution version 3 or above